 Chinese investors of Unic Capital Management, an affiliate of Sino IC Capital, has acquired US semiconductor firm Xcerra Corporation for $580 million in an all cash deal.

 Founded in 1976 and headquartered in Norwood, Massachusetts, Xcerra designs and manufactures equipment to test semiconductors and circuit boards.
-Sino IC Capital was established in 2014, with approximately $20.9 billion funds under management.
+Sino IC Capital was established in 2014, with approximately $20.9 billion funds under management with Jun Lu as president.

 To see a listing and email addresses of contacts at Chinese investment firms, download the Chinese Investors Directory